Geotab/sdk/src/software/guides/using-in-javascript.md

 });
 ```

-When the GeotabApi object has been set up, the first call to a method will trigger the callback to get the credentials.
-Once the credentials have been entered by the user, the authenticationCallback will be called with the entered credentials.
-Then the original method result will then be retrieved.
-After this method has been called, the server, database, username, and session are stored in localStorage.
+When the GeotabApi object has been set up, the first call to a method triggers the callback to get the credentials.
+Once the credentials have been entered by the user, authenticationCallback is called with the provided credentials, and then the original method result is retrieved.
+After this method has been called, the server, database, username, and session are all stored in localStorage.

 ## Using the GeotabApi object

-The following example demonstrates how to use the GeotabApi object to request the location of a vehicle.
+The following example shows how to use the GeotabApi object to request the location of a vehicle:

 ```javascript
 // Sample API invocation retrieves all "Device" objects